AdamCollins/Cosmos/README.md

 ## Building Cosmos
 I created Cosmos as a fun project to improve my ASP.NET, C# and SQL Database skills.
-However, after a week of building using these technologies I decided to build with more modern technologies like Node.js and MongoDB.
+However, after a week of building using this stack I decided to build with more modern stack consisting of Node.js and MongoDB.
 This project allowed me to practice building full-stack applications using modern frameworks in which I could sharpen both my front-end and back-end development skills.

 ## Name